Taste receptor: Loss of function

 In many species, taste receptors have shown loss of functions.
 The evolutionary process in which taste receptors lost their function is believed to be an adaptive evolution where it is associated with feeding ecology to drive specialization and bifurcation of taste receptors.
 Out of all the taste receptors, bitter, sweet, and umami are shown to have a correlation between inactivation of taste receptors and feeding behavior.
 However, there are no strong evidences that support any vertebrates are missing the bitter taste receptor genes.
+Although the tongue causes basic taste sensation, most flavor that mammals perceive in food comes from smell.

 The sweet taste receptor is one of the taste receptors where the function has been lost.
 In mammals, the predominant sweet taste receptor is the Type 1 taste receptor Tas1r2/Tas1r3.
 Some mammalian species such as cats and vampire bats have shown inability to taste sweet.
 In these species, the cause of loss of function of the sweet receptor is due to the pseudogenization of Tas1r2.
 The pseudogenization of Tas1r2 is also observed in non-mammalian species such as chickens and tongueless Western clawed frog, and these species also show the inability to taste sweet.
 The pseudogenization of Tas1r2 is widespread and independent in the order Carnivora.
 Many studies have shown that the pseudogenization of taste receptors is caused by a deleterious mutation in the open reading frames (ORF).
 In a study, it was found that in nonfeline carnivorous species, these species showed ORF-disrupting mutations of Tas1r2, and they occurred independently among the species.
 They also showed high variance in their lineages.
 It is hypothesized that the pseudogenization of Tas1r2 occurred through convergent evolution where carnivorous species lost their ability to taste sweet because of dietary behavior.